bringg/customer-js-sdk/README.md

 ##### watchOrder(params, callback)
 start tracking an order

-either user pass all the relevant params in initialize and it will be called automatically or he should call this method when he desires.

 `params`:
 ```
 {
   order_uuid: "",
   share_uuid: "",
-  [way_point_id: ""]
+  [optional]way_point_id: ""
 }
 ```

-###### note: after calling this method there is no need to call the watchDriver and watchWaypoint as the sdk will figure by himself when it can do so.
+`after calling this method there is no need to call the watchDriver and watchWaypoint as the sdk will figure by himself when it can do so. see setAutoWatchDriver and setAutoWatchWayPoint if you want to call them manually.`

 ##### watchDriver(params, callback)